 If it becomes necessary to take the queen to the veterinarian, bring along any kittens that have already been born.

 Your veterinarian will perform a complete physical examination and evaluate the situation and establish what the cause of dystocia is so that the appropriate care can be provided.

-He may wish to run some diagnostic tests such as;
+He may wish to run some diagnostic which may include:

 - Xrays: To determine fetal size, numbers, position.